bNoahrobl/F1_Shop_SWP/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.

+# Installation

+1. Download Nodejs

+2. Install npm

+Package Manager - NPM / Yarn

+3. Run installation with Packet Manager

+Clone the repository and run npm install if you use npm as package manager or yarn install if you use yarn as package manager.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.